-To register a web capable device you can click on the Gaming Registration QUICKLINK on the theFort portal, https://thefort.fortlewis.edu.
+Click on the Gaming Registration QUICKLINK on the theFort portal, thefort.fortlewis.edu.
 Follow the instructions on the screen.

-DO not connect a printer to FLC's wireless network.
-Bring a USB cable and connect directly to your printer, even if your printer has wireless capabilities.
-Making a printer available over a wireless network opens it up for anyone to use or abuse.
-Therefore, we are not allowing wireless printers on the FLC network.
+DO NOT connect a wireless printer to FLC's wireless network.
+Use a USB cable, and connect directly to your printer, even if your printer has wireless capabilities.
+Making a printer available over a wireless network opens it up for anyone to use or abuse and in addition, wireless printers can cause issues to other wireless network users who may be in the vicinity.
+Therefore, wireless printers are not allowed on the FLC network.

-As you connect your devices to the Fort Lewis College networks or any network you should be concerned about security.
-If the connection is not encrypted other people may be able to see your information as you transmit and receive it.
+As you connect your devices to the Fort Lewis College networks or any network you should always be concerned about security.
+If the connection is not encrypted, other people may be able to see your information as you transmit and receive it.
 You also need to be concerned with how your device is setup to share information.
-You may have your device setup to allow others to see your files and pictures which is ok at home but do you want 2000 FLC users to be able to see your files?
+You may have your device setup to allow others to see your files and pictures, which is okay at home, but do you really want 3000 FLC users to be able to see your files?

-FORT LEWIS COLLEGE will never ask for your password in an e-mail, txt message, over the phone or in person.
+Please note that FORT LEWIS COLLEGE will never ask for your password in an e-mail, text message, over the phone or in person.
 You may have to enter your password on some websites and on your device.
-Malicious users may try to trick you into entering your userid and password by looking like a FLC email or website.
-Please be cautious and if in doubt call our help desk at 970-247-7444.
+Malicious users will try to trick you into entering your user ID and password by diverting you to fraudulent FLC email or websites or by sending you an email saying something is wrong with your account and you need to log into the website link they provide.
+Please, always be cautious and suspicious especially if someone wants you to enter your credentials!
+If in doubt, call our Help Desk at 970-247-7444.

-If you can’t get your device connected to the network we recommend that you can bring your device to the Help Desk/Connection Center which is located in the basement of the Reed Library.
-The Help Desk/Connection Center is open during normal college hours, Monday – Friday 8:00 to 5:00 with some availability on the weekends.
-You may also call (970) 247-7444 or email askIT@fortlewis.edu if you have questions.
+If you can’t get your device connected to the network we recommend that you can bring your device to the Help Desk which is located in the basement of the Reed Library, Room 2D.
+The Help Desk is open during normal college hours, Monday – Friday; 8:00 to 5:00 and some availability on the weekends.
+You may also call 970-247-7444 or email askIT@fortlewis.edu if you have questions.